mebecker/NVIDIA-Omniverse-Azure-Operations-Twin/IAC.md

 ## Deplyoment steps

-1. Update all of the values in the json files in the ./bicep/paramaters/contoso folder as well the variables in /scripts/exports.sh
+1. Update all of the values in the json files in the ./bicep/paramaters/contoso folder

+2. Create a copy of exports.sh.template named exports.sh and update all variable values appropriately.

-2. Login to AZ CLI, create resource group and deploy Key Vault, MSIs, and VNet.
+3. Login to AZ CLI, create resource group and deploy Key Vault, MSIs, and VNet.

     ```bash
     source ./scripts/exports.sh